Cardiovascular System Heart Vector

 68. Which heart chamber has the bulk of muscle mass?

-69. Which part of the nervous system is responsible for the central control of the blood flow?
+69. Which part of the nervous system is responsible for the central control of blood flow?

 70. What are the steps of blood flow through the heart?

-Strong fibrous strings that attach cusps of AV valves to the heart wall.
+Chordae tendineae are strong fibrous strings that attach the cusps of the atrioventricular (AV) valves to the heart wall.

 74. What is the description of the average person’s heart?

-It is a cone-shaped muscle that is about the size of your fist.
+The average heart is a cone-shaped muscle about the size of a fist.

-75. What is the physiological processes that can result from mitral stenosis?
+75. What physiological processes can result from mitral stenosis?

-The right atrium receives deoxygenated blood from body tissues.
-The left atrium receives oxygenated blood from the lungs.
+The right atrium receives deoxygenated blood from body tissues, while the left atrium receives oxygenated blood from the lungs.

-The right ventricle pumps blood to the lungs.
-The left ventricle pumps blood to the body tissues.
+The right ventricle pumps blood to the lungs, and the left ventricle pumps blood to the body tissues.

-The inner layer of epithelium and connective tissue.
+The endocardium is the inner layer of the heart, composed of epithelium and connective tissue.

 80. What are the four chambers of the heart?